ycexiao/scikit-package/doc/source/examples/migration.rst

 #.
 Test your package by running ``pytest``.

-    .. include:: snippets/pytest-run-local.rst
+    .. include:: ../snippets/pytest-run-local.rst

 #.
 Good to go!
 Once the test is successful, you can delete the old directory by typing ``rm -rf <package-name>-old``.

 Ready for public release?
 --------------------------

 Congratulations!
 Your package has been successfully migrated.
 This has been the most challenging step.
 Now, let's release your package to PyPI and conda-forge.
-Please visit the :ref:`Release your package <pypi-release-guide>` page to learn how to release your package!
+Please visit the :ref:`Release your package <release-pypi-github>` page to learn how to release your package!